DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/custom-theme.md

 })(TableHeaderRowBase);
 ```

-Some of our components like [TableLayout](https://github.com/DevExpress/devextreme-reactive/blob/master/packages/dx-react-grid/src/components/table-layout.jsx) are not fully documented, so we recommend that you use our [repository](https://github.com/DevExpress/devextreme-reactive) code as a reference when implementing your own theme.
+A number of our components, like [TableLayout](https://github.com/DevExpress/devextreme-reactive/blob/master/packages/dx-react-grid/src/components/table-layout.jsx), are still to be documented.
+When you implement a custom theme, we recommend consulting our [repository code](https://github.com/DevExpress/devextreme-reactive) as well as the docs.